 Craig Schauer helps clients identify and solve a wide variety of legal problems, ranging from small legal questions to large constitutional lawsuits.
-He assists clients in resolving issues with contractual disputes, franchise and distributor relationships, unfair competition, mergers and acquisitions, and government regulations.
+He assists clients in resolving issues with contractual disputes, government regulations, business torts, and unfair competition.
 Craig also works with clients on questions concerning permissible political activity, election laws, and First Amendment rights.

-Craig works with clients to resolve their most important legal disputes.
-Depending on the situation, his approach spans from collaborating with the other side on a pre-trial resolution to zealously pursuing justice through the courts.
-Craig has represented businesses of all sizes in state and federal courts and various regulatory agencies in disputes regarding antitrust law, unfair and deceptive trade practices claims, non-competition agreements, subpoenas, and other related issues.
-He has worked with clients in a variety of sectors, including healthcare, construction, professional sports leagues, franchises, automobile dealerships, nonprofit, financial services, and local and state government.
+Craig has represented businesses of all sizes—from small partnerships to Fortune 100 corporations—in state and federal courts, arbitration proceedings, and various regulatory agencies with disputes regarding contractual relationships, constitutional rights, class actions, unfair competition claims, government regulations, defamation, and other commercial issues.
+He has worked with clients in a variety of sectors, including healthcare, construction, professional sports, nonprofit, franchises, energy, financial services, public utilities, and local and state government.

 Craig not only assists clients with political activity, but also helps them navigate other free speech and First Amendment issues within the public sphere.